Bachelor of Science (Honours) in Investment Science

 - The credit requirements of this programme are indicative only and subject to review.

-- To give recognition to outstanding non-JUPAS admittees, the Department sets up a one-off entrance scholarship for non-JUPAS applicants.
-Please find the details here.
+- To recognise outstanding non-JUPAS admittees, the Department offers a one-off entrance scholarship for non-JUPAS applicants.
+Please stay tuned for details.

 Aims and Characteristics